North Bennington, Vermont is a spirited and intensely local community that opens itself comfortably to others.

 The spirit of community remains strong in the village.
 If there were an accepted metric for volunteer commitment, the village would score high.
 Still, there are serious challenges.

 Student population is dropping.
 Yet the village was named by Business Week in two recent years as the best place in Vermont to raise children.
-In the fall of 2013, the historic village school re-opened as an independent academy — with a “place-based” curriculum that uses the entire village as a laboratory.
+In 2013, the historic village school re-opened as an independent academy — with a “place-based” curriculum that uses the entire village as a laboratory.
 With portable, publicly funded tuition, the village is experimenting with school choice.

 The dairy farm on the west slopes shuttered operations in the 1990s, but now the land is perpetually conserved and open for public recreation.
 The local bank office closed in 2013, but its historic building has been transformed into The Left Bank – a community space for arts and work.
 Challenge creates opportunity.